De Laval Nozzle Optimization & Thrust Analysis

 Engineering Log: Fabrication & Testing

-Structural Design: CAD modeling of the 240mm aluminum profile test stand, ensuring precise alignment for vertical thrust vectoring.
+Structural Design: CAD modeling of the 240mm aluminum profile test stand, ensuring precise alignment for vertical thrust vectoring and stable load cell readings.

 Rapid Prototyping: 3D-printed PLA molds used for casting the final cement-based de Laval nozzles to withstand combustion temperatures.